Do Rottweilers Bark A Lot: Temperament Traits Only Rottie Owners Know

 Your Rottweiler detects a threat

-As a working dog developed to herd, guard, and protect, a bark from a Rottweiler is always a call to pay attention.
+As a working dog developed to herd, guard, and protect, a bark from a Rottweiler is always a call to pay attention to.
 It is a heads-up that some information is on its way.

 When your Rottie detects a threat, your dog will choose the most appropriate deterrent, which may not always be barking.
 But when barking happens, it is a clear message to whoever or whatever is threatening to stay away.